 Trudie is often your first point of contact when making a booking with Jersey Kayak and Jersey Walk Adventures.

 Jersey Tourism Bronze Badge guide, Jersey Heritage Trust Seymour tower and Wild Life Safe trained guide.
 Outdoor First Aid.
 Food hygiene level 2.

 German and English speaking.

-Essential information about British Canoe Union (BCU) coaching awards
+Essential information about British Canoeing (BCU) coaching awards

-Just because a kayak coach/guide has a BCU coaching award this does not mean that they can kayak anywhere around Jersey with clients.
+Just because a kayak coach/guide has a British Canoeing (BCU) coaching award this does not mean that they can kayak anywhere around Jersey with clients.

 At Jersey Kayak Adventures our staff can lead kayak tours and courses island-wide because they have the required coaching/guiding grade and experience to operate within their remit.